 Then what about this for an offer?

-Two one and a half hour driving lessons for just £60*
+Two 90 minute driving lessons for just £60*

 Getting into the driving seat for the very first time can every scary, but your instructor

 won't be and we'll make sure that you feel as relaxed as possible.

 As a beginner, you'll get our low cost Beginners Course, and will be taken

 through a properly structured course of tuition.
 Your instructor will drive you to a